June 1, 2019

 Someone has to be holding the losing stocks.
 And they’re holding because they think it’s going to do well in the future, or it’s undervalued, or whatever.

-Despite the above being a major reason that convinced me to add index funds to our portfolio, there are positives.
+Despite the above being a major reason that convinced me to add index funds to our portfolio, there are other positives.

 The next most attractive thing for me is simplicity.
 Having one holding which owns the market and knowing you can hold it forever is a pretty powerful concept.
 There is no active manager risk, or decision-making required.